 - Scalability: A fulfillment warehouse can quickly add or reduce allocated assets based on your storage and shipping needs, unlike static overhead in-house warehouse capacity and costs

-- Lower average costs: Flexible capacity and discounted shipping rates can make fulfillment center pricing competitive with or even lower than, an in-house warehouse operation; learn how to compare the two in our in-house vs. outsourced fulfillment guide
+- Lower average costs: Flexible capacity and discounted shipping rates can make fulfillment center pricing competitive with, or even lower than, an in-house warehouse operation

 - Startup and side gig-friendly: Do you still have a day job?
 Outsourcing fulfillment for an ecommerce startup, subscription box venture or crowdfunding campaign lets you do it all and still get to work on time